heinemann44/estudo-multi-tenant/README.md

 2. **Data Encryption:** Implement data encryption for sensitive information.

 3. **Customizable Migrations:** Allow tenants to customize their migrations.

-4. **Tenant Usage Statistics:** Offer insights into tenant resource usage.

-5. **Connections Enhanced:** Optimize connection usage, a solution to recognize tenants that point to the same database.
-Currently, Agroal does not identify this situation and creates separate connections for each tenant, even when they share the same database.

-6. **Close Connections:** Implement a way to programmatically close connections.
-Currently, if a tenant is deleted from the database, the connections are still active.

 # Conclusion